makersacademy/bowling-challenge/README.md

 ## The Task

 Count and sum the scores of a bowling game for one player (in JavaScript).
+I categorised all of this into user stories to help me understand what was needed for the code.

 ```
 As an individual's score board,